lynndylanhurley/j-toker/readme.md

 ---

-# Live Demo
+# [Live Demo][j-toker-demo]

 This project comes bundled with a test app.
-You can run the demo locally by following these instructions, or you can use it here in production.
+You can run the demo locally by following these instructions, or you can use it [here][j-toker-demo] in production.

 The demo uses [React][react], and the source can be found [here](https://github.com/lynndylanhurley/j-toker/tree/master/demo/src).